-- 1. In determining the amount of a charge for a service, the Council may have regard to (but is not limited to) the following: - the purpose for which the service is provided - the nature, extent and frequency of the service - the cost of providing the service - the categorisation for rating purposes of the land to which the service is provided - the nature and use of premises to which the service is provided - the area of land to which the service is provided - 2.
-The amount of a charge need not be limited to recovering the cost of providing the service, for which the charge is made, except as provided by Section 503(2) and 504 (3) - 3.
-Council will continue with a recycling service.
+- a) In determining the amount of a charge for a service, the Council may have regard to (but is not limited to) the following: - the purpose for which the service is provided - the nature, extent and frequency of the service - the cost of providing the service - the categorisation for rating purposes of the land to which the service is provided - the nature and use of premises to which the service is provided - the area of land to which the service is provided - b) The amount of a charge need not be limited to recovering the cost of providing the service, for which the charge is made, except as provided by section 503(2) and 504 (3) pf the Local Government Act. - c) Council will continue with a recycling service.
 The cost of providing this service is included in the Domestic Waste Management Service charge and also the Waste Management Service Charge.
-These charges entitle ratepayers to a fortnightly recycling collection. - 4.
-Council will continue the green waste service.
+These charges entitle ratepayers to a fortnightly recycling collection. - d) Council will continue the green waste service.
 The cost of providing this service is included in the Domestic Waste Management Service charge.
 These charges entitle ratepayers to a fortnightly green waste collection.